Rosh-Made/rosh-made/blog/sustainable-swaps.md

 Other Options:

-~[ Eco Store](https://ecostore.com/nz/) has few [package options](https://ecostore.com/nz/shop/household/packs/) for Home/Cleaning care or else you can take your own containers or jars and they will refill it for you.
+~[ Eco Store](https://ecostore.com/nz/) has a few [package options](https://ecostore.com/nz/shop/household/packs/) for Home/Cleaning care or else you can take your own containers or jars and they will refill it for you.

 ~ [Dazz NZ](https://dazz.co.nz/) is another great option, which I found out only recently.
 Their concept is simple, turning cleaning tablets + Water into your household cleaning spray!

 Reducing our plastic use is critical and will require determined social and behavioral shifts.
 But the good news is that even the smallest switches can make a positive impact.
-Be the part to reduce plastic pollution and conserve resources.
-REMEMBER every effort counts and do it for you, your family, and our planet and bring awareness to people around you.
+Be the part to reduce plastic pollution and REMEMBER every effort counts and do it for you, your family, and our planet and bring awareness to people around you.

 Just imagine how many of these little guys you're going to save?
 Yes, Planet Earth will thank you for that :)